- Les Ballets de Monte Carlo

 Born in Termonde, Belgium on November 16th, 1970.

 1980 Bernice Coppieters began to study dance at the Antwerp Institute of Ballet.

 1988 She entered the Royal Ballet of Flanders where she was promoted soloist.

-In recent years, Bernice Coppieters has staged Jean-Christophe Maillot’s productions for major dance companies including the Royal Swedish Ballet, the Essen Ballet, the National Ballet of the Vienna Opera, the National Ballet of Korea, the Pacific Northwest Ballet, the Prague National Theatre, the Atlanta Ballet Company, the Royal Flanders Ballet and the Staatsballett Berlin.
+In recent years, Bernice Coppieters has staged Jean-Christophe Maillot’s productions for major dance companies including the Royal Swedish Ballet, the Essen Ballet, the National Ballet of the Vienna Opera, the National Ballet of Korea, the Pacific Northwest Ballet, the Prague National Theatre, the Ballet of the Capitol National Opera, the Royal Flanders Ballet and the Staatsballett Berlin.